 LLMs are programmed to mimic human emotions, which introduces the potential that teens could become emotionally dependent on a character.
 It’s becoming increasingly common to hear stories of users avoiding or neglecting human relationships in favor of their chatbot companion.

-If your child’s interested in using Character.ai or other AI chatbots, here are some tips to help them stay safe:
+If your child’s interested in using AI chatbots platforms, here are some tips to help them stay safe:

-Character.ai is not considered fully safe for kids.
-While the platform prohibits explicit content, users can still encounter inappropriate interactions, privacy risks, and AI bots mimicking mental health support.
-Parents should monitor use and discuss the risks with their child.
+Character.ai is not safe for kids, and users under 18 are banned from using the platform’s open chat feature.
+Users can encounter inappropriate interactions, privacy risks, and AI bots mimicking mental health support.

-Character.ai is officially rated 17+ on the App Store.
-The platform is better suited for older teens with parental supervision due to the risks of inappropriate content and emotional overreliance.
+Users under the age of 18 are not allowed to use Character.ai.
+The platform is better suited for adults due to the risks of inappropriate content and emotional over-reliance.

 No. While some bots appear to offer emotional support or label themselves as “therapists,” they are not trained mental health professionals.
 Relying on them for mental health advice can be dangerous and is strongly discouraged by experts.